ipitio/ocr-pdf/README.md

 git add -- *.pdf
 git commit -m "Add PDFs"
 git push
-# wait for the magic to happen
+# wait for the magic to happen (if the job fails, rerun it)
 git pull
 ```